alper/alpernl/content/posts/experience-zeeburgereiland/index.md

 [![IJburg](http://farm5.static.flickr.com/4035/4705744415_1886690cea.jpg)](http://www.flickr.com/photos/alper/4705744415/ "IJburg by illustir, on Flickr")

 Concerning that part of urban development we can learn a lot of the prefab cities being erected in the East (take Dan Hill's [account of New Songdo](http://www.cityofsound.com/blog/2010/01/notes-on-new-songdo-city.html)).
 I know it takes time to fill up residential units and some amount of organic growth/frontier mentality is good, but is it that hard to have basic amenities in place when the first people arrive there?

+[^1]: Just like it had no clue about IJburg in the beginning.